Tag Archives: Free Speech

 In a world where much inhabited land has become paved, and indeed where paved roads interrupt habitat, ecosystems, and formerly open land, the icon of the America license plate has perhaps rather unsurprisingly become a token of a bucolic sense of place.
 The images on license plates are not perhaps intentionally advertisements for travel, but often appear to be–from the designation of Oregon as the “Pacific Wonderland” to the promotion of California beaches as a perennial sunset, lined with palms, or Florida as a site of admittedly man-made orange groves.

-–as its logo, remembering the central place of Indiana on those unfolded highway maps.
-But if the plate was a unashamed symbolization of the power of the midwestern state at the nation’s cartographic center, in recent years, the pictorial plate, if perhaps encouraged by the addition of embossed landscapes, seem to have grown in detail to the seek to restore a sense of specificity of place, to compensate for the placeless spatiality that has become dominant for motorists on most paved highways.
+Its design prompts one to remember the central location of Indiana on those unfolded highway maps, in deed, making it an outlier that might very well prove the rule and the thesis of this post.
+But if the plate was a unashamed symbolization of the power of the midwestern state it maps at the nexus of highways that constitute the nation’s cartographic center, pictorial plates have been adopted in recent years, perhaps encouraged by embossed landscapes, in pictorial detail that almost seek to restore a sense of specificity of place in order to compensate for the placeless spatiality that most motorists experience on most paved highways.
 Was this due to the death of the paper map, I started to wonder?
 Or the replacement of physical maps with GPS guidance systems?
 What of the fate of the maps whose forms used to once define license plates?
-Bear me out.

 The recognition of place in the frames of plates, increasingly born of qualitative arts, emerged in the 1950s, after all, in reaction to the growth of drives on highways, and the velocity of interstate travel.
 If cars sped across the landscape, glimpsing roadside scenery without fixed orientation, did the landscapes of license plate promised a sort of counterpoint?